akd15102091/IPL-First-Inning-Score-Predictor-App/README.md

 Journey :

-1) Data Collection :  Data collected from the Kaggle . about data : Data COlumns are : mid(match number) ,date, venue, bat_team, bowl_team , batsman, bowler, runs, wickets, overs, run_last_5(runs made in last 5      overs),wickets_last_5(wickets taken in last 5 overs), non_striker and total score of that match .
+**1) Data Collection** :  Data collected from the Kaggle .

+    -->about data : Data Columns are : mid(match number) ,date, venue, bat_team, bowl_team , batsman, bowler, runs, wickets, overs, run_last_5(runs made in last 5      overs),wickets_last_5(wickets taken in last 5 overs), non_striker and total score of that match .

-    As a data scientist, we will predict the total predicted score for first inning when user give some input .(input : select teams for batting and bowling and current runs , wickets and overs  and runs & wickets in last 5 overs .)
+    --> As a data scientist, we will predict the total predicted score for first inning when user give some input .(input : select teams for batting and bowling and current runs , wickets and overs  and runs & wickets in last 5 overs .)

     Assumption : all batsman and bowlers have same capability and  there is no effect of venue)

-2) Data Preprocessing :
+**2) Data Preprocessing** :

-    first of all , deleted all unused columns(mid,date,venue,batsman ,bowler) from dataset. and cleaned from null values.
+    -first of all , deleted all unused columns(mid,date,venue,batsman ,bowler) from dataset. and cleaned from null values.

-    then I used one-hot-encoding for "bat_team" and "bowl_team" columns.
+    -then I used one-hot-encoding for "bat_team" and "bowl_team" columns.

-3) Model building :
+**3) Model building ** :

     a) split the dataset into X(independent features) and y(dependent features) .

     b) perform train_test_split

     c) try linear regression , lasso regression, ridge regression, RandomForestRegressor with hyperparameter tuning.

     d) obsered that linear regression has highest score and lowest error . so save this model using pickle.

-4) Model deployment :
+**4) Model deployment** :
     a) using flask framework , we deployed this model on HEROKU platform .

 App link : https://ipl-score-prediction-akd-app.herokuapp.com/